egoist/tsup/docs/README.md

 > INFO: In all the custom files you can export the options either as `tsup`, `default` or `module.exports =`

+You can also specify a custom filename using the `--config` flag, or passing `--no-config` to disable config files.

 [Check out all available options](https://paka.dev/npm/tsup#module-index-export-Options).

 #### TypeScript / JavaScript